- Home

 Real Estate Tax Relief For the Elderly and Disabled Grant

 The City of Charlottesville in its ongoing efforts to promote and preserve home ownership will once again offer Real Estate Tax Relief for the Elderly and Disabled.
-Applications may be submitted online or in-person starting February 1, 2023.
-Applications are due ON OR BEFORE MARCH 1, 2023.
+Applications were submitted between February 1st and March 1st, 2023.

 Qualifications required for the grant: